KeHang-Zhu/Diffusive_MonteCarlo/README.md

-# Diffusive_MonteCarlo

-Diffusive Monte Carlo (DMC) is a powerful computational method used in quantum chemistry and condensed matter physics to accurately simulate the behavior of complex quantum systems.
-DMC is a type of Quantum Monte Carlo (QMC) technique that employs stochastic sampling and random walks to approximate the solution to the time-independent Schrödinger equation.
-The method focuses on the ground-state energy and wave function, capturing essential quantum-mechanical effects like electron correlation and delocalization.
-By using a diffusion process to propagate a set of random walkers (representing quantum states), DMC can effectively excited-state components, leaving only the ground-state component.
-Due to its ability to treat many-body quantum systems with high accuracy and relatively low computational cost, DMC has found applications in diverse fields such as materials science, molecular systems, and nanotechnology.
+# Brief intro to Classical Diffusion Monte Carlo (DMC)

+Classical Diffusion Monte Carlo (DMC) is a powerful computational technique used in quantum chemistry and condensed matter physics to simulate the behavior of complex many-body systems.
+It employs a stochastic algorithm based on the transition rate between different states of the system, which enables the accurate calculation of thermodynamic properties such as energy, pressure, and chemical potential.
+Classical DMC is particularly useful for systems with strong quantum effects, such as molecular solids, liquids, and gases, and it can also be used to study the behavior of non-equilibrium systems.
+Despite its name, Classical DMC is not a fully classical method and incorporates some quantum mechanics through the use of imaginary time propagation.

+Here, the codes are used for non-equilibrium spin systems and users can use the codes to study the magnetic dynamics in the external excitations.

 <img width="657" alt="image" src="https://user-images.githubusercontent.com/72799310/227836636-6ca662d8-567a-4e5c-b26f-903f713b5830.png">